 Inverters provide the pathway for solar PV system to connect and export to the grid.
 There are several technical standards for inverters which provide a framework for network power quality, security and safety.
-The table below outlines the key components of the AS/NZS 4777 standards.
+Table 22 outlines the key components of the AS/NZS 4777 standards.